ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = _WinAPI_GetPixel($hDC, 200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
 **WinAPIGdi.au3** header is used in the script.
 It provides a **_WinAPI_GetDC** and **_WinAPI_GetPixel** wrappers to the corresponding WinAPI functions.
-You will see a message box with correct color measurement after the script launch.
-The result of the script work is not depend of the windows overlapping.
+You will see a message box with the correct color code after launching the script.
+Now result of the script execution is not depend of the windows overlapping and our goal is achieved.

-But the script will not work properly if you minimize the Paint window.
-The script will show the same result equal to white color if you minimize the window.
-It seems correctly.
-But try to change a color of a canvas to red for example.
-If the window is in normal mode the script returns a correct red color.
+But the script will not work properly if you minimize a Paint window.
+The same result equal to white color will be returned if you minimize the window.
+It seems correctly at first look.
+But try to change a color of  canvas in the Paint window to a red for example.
+If the window is in a normal mode (not minimized) the script returns a correct red color.
 If the window is minimized the script returns a white color.
-This happens because a minimized window have a client area with a zero size.
-Therefore, the bitmap that is selected in the minimized window's DC does not contain an information about the client area.
+It happens because a minimized window have a zero sized client area.
+Therefore, the bitmap that is selected in the minimized window DC does not contain any information about a client area.
+The client area lacks in this case.

-This is a **GetClientRect.au3** script to measure a client area size of the minimized window:
+This is a **GetClientRect.au3** script that measures a client area size of the minimized window:
 ```AutoIt
 #include <WinAPI.au3>